Foods That Prevent Stroke

 • Central Obesity

-Working with your doctor or a dietician can certainly improve your diet safely.
+Working with your doctor or a Dietician can certainly improve your diet safely.
 In this article, Nutritionist and Dietician Avni Kaul talks about foods that prevent stroke.

 Yogurt (Probiotic Foods) – Probiotics improve your gut-brain axis, the pathway where your gut interacts with your brain.
 It means that improving gut health has a good, cascading effect on brain health which is the essence of stroke prevention.
 So, fill up on these naturally probiotic foods such as yogurt, cottage cheese, idli, and paneer.
 If one is diabetic, it’s essential to avoid sweetened yoghurt.
 Instead, enjoy unsweetened yogurt having low-sugar fruits like strawberries and oranges.